SamridhiiiGupta/Recallio--Designed_for_perfect_recall/README.md

-# FlashMind — AI-Powered Spaced Repetition Engine
+# Recallio — Designed for Perfect Recall

 > *Turn any PDF into a world-class study deck.
 Let science handle what you review and when.*